rom1v/vlc/doc/gpufilter.md

 `info.blend` flag to `true` in its structure to write directly on the previous image result.

-The triangle example shows a basic OpenGL filter.
-This filter only blend a triangle on the previous image.
+The `triangle` example [1] shows a basic OpenGL filter.
+This filter only blend a triangle on the previous image, running a custom shader for colors.

+[1]: see modules/video_output/opengl/filters/triangle.c

 ## Using filter parameters